Learn how to speak Italian like a local with Rosetta Stone.

 Getting Beyond How to Speak Basic Italian

-Once you’ve learned to speak a few Italian words and practiced your pronunciation, you’ll be able to build upon what you’ve learned to become comfortable having conversations in Italian.
+Once you’ve learned to speak a few Italian words and practised your pronunciation, you’ll be able to build upon what you’ve learned to become comfortable having conversations in Italian.
 The goal of a language learning program isn’t just about cramming you full of Italian vocabulary.
 It should also be about encouraging your confidence as an Italian speaker so when you do have conversations in real-world settings, you’ll be able to understand, speak, and be understood.

 Rosetta Stone has a language learning program that scales carefully towards speaking Italian like a local, with immersive, practical exercises built around the following language learning strategies.